isc-projects/bind9/doc/arm/reference.rst

     ``ex/example.com``, where
     ``ex/`` is just the first two
     letters of the zone name.
-(Most operating systems behave very slowly if there are 100000 files in a single directory.)
+(Most operating systems behave very slowly if there are 100,000 files in a single directory.)

 .. namedconf:statement:: type mirror
+   :tags: zone
+   :short: Contains a DNSSEC-validated duplicate of the main data for a zone.

    A mirror zone is similar to a zone of :any:`type secondary`, except its data is subject to DNSSEC validation before being used in answers.